rishika64/rishika64/README.md

 <h1 align="left">Hey there, I'm <a href="https://www.linkedin.com/in/rishika13/">Rishika </a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"></h1>

+- I'm a final-year student and a Data Science enthusiast from [Delhi, India](https://goo.gl/maps/hUzn34oKGRkwZFcD8) 🇮🇳:

+- Since I was young, I have always enjoyed solving puzzles.
+So that’s how I look at big data sets: to me, it is one big puzzle waiting to be solved.
+Finding patterns no one else sees is a challenge to me.

-- I'm a passionate data analyst and ML engineer, I translate data into valuable and comprehensible insights.
+- I'm passionate about data analysis and ML development, I translate data into valuable and comprehensible insights.
 My goal is to improve results, make the right decisions and save costs.
 I am experienced in machine learning, supervised and unsupervised algorithms, and use data visualization techniques to present the results.
 I use SQL, Python, and PowerBI for my data projects.

 - 🔭 I’m currently working on [Personal AI Yoga Trainer](https://github.com/rishika64/Personal-AI-Yoga-Trainer)

-- 🌱 I’m currently learning **Open Source Development & DevOps**

 - 👯 I’m looking to collaborate on **Web Scraping**

-- 💬 Ask me about **Data analysis and visualization**

 - 📫 How to reach me **rishikasharma0064@gmail.com**